dsaccon/c1/README.md

 If you're not sure about anything feel free to bug @haydenth

+## API

+The production API host is at `api.corrosionone.com`. please follow the following format for API endpoints

+- Store them in a file at `c1_backend/web/api/`
+- Please prefix all routes with `/api/` to avoid confusion with the administrative services

+## Timezones

+This might sound irritating to some, but please store any timstamps worked with in the database in US Central timezone (US/Central).
+However, when passing information from the frontend -> API feel free to use UTC or whatever format works best (Timestamp, TZ) or UTC timezone.

 ## Tips

 Create an alias from `docker-compose` to `dc`.
 Add this to your `.bashrc